larrykimutai/ReactDeploy/README.md

 ## Installation

+Product can be run without any installation using this link **https://undergroundfund-com.ngrok.io**

 In order to do transaction, a blockchain wallet is need, in this case MetaMask Installation Link: https://metamask.io/download/

 ## Website Installation
 **Note: This is only to run the website manually from your machine.
 Not smart contracts.
 The donate button will only work as long as servers for smart contracts are live.**